-Both of these mental models can be stated in cause and effect terms.
+Both of these mental models can be stated in cause-and-effect terms.
 A good mental model is “disconfirmable.”
 That is, we can put models and hypotheses to the test through experimentation or simply through continued observation of events and results.

 35. Consider your personal brand and strategy.

 Look to experts for advice.
-Andria Younger provides tips on personal branding at her blog.
+Andria Younger provides tips on personal branding on her blog.
 For example, Andria provides free advice on such simple matters as how to reinforce your personal brand strategy using your email signature.

-36. Take an on-line course.
+36. Take an online course.

 A MOOC is a “Massive Open Online Course”.
-Stanford offers several free MOOC’s of interest to the strategic thinker.
+Stanford offers several free MOOCs of interest to the strategic thinker.
 Stanford Online offers a variety of professional education opportunities in conjunction with many of the University’s schools and departments, and free online courses taught by Stanford faculty to lifelong learners worldwide.